goldenmaza/aveline/frontend/REVISION_HISTORY.md

-93d638a - [Frontend] Restarting React configurations - Dec 11, 2024
+9ece785 - [Frontend] Restarting React configurations - Apr 9, 2024

 In this commit we have cleaned out the configurations from the 'package.json' file, and now include a revision history to give a little more details about the respective commits.